boldflight/BibleConverter/test_EPUB/output/lev.md

 ### The Feast of Temporary Shelters

-[33] The Lord spoke to Moses:
+[33] The **Lord** spoke to Moses:
-[34] “Tell the Israelites, ‘On the fifteenth day of this seventh month is the Feast of Shelters for seven days to the Lord.
+[34] “Tell the Israelites, ‘On the fifteenth day of this seventh month is the Feast of Shelters for seven days to the **Lord**.
 [35] On the first day is a holy assembly; you must do no regular work.
-[36] For seven days you must present a gift to the Lord.
-On the eighth day there is to be a holy assembly for you, and you must present a gift to the Lord.
+[36] For seven days you must present a gift to the **Lord**.
+On the eighth day there is to be a holy assembly for you, and you must present a gift to the **Lord**.
 It is a solemn assembly day; you must not do any regular work.
-[37] “‘These are the appointed times of the Lord that you must proclaim as holy assemblies to present a gift to the Lord—burnt offering, grain offering, sacrifice, and drink offerings, each day according to its regulation, [38] besides the Sabbaths of the Lord and all your gifts, votive offerings, and freewill offerings which you must give to the Lord.
+[37] “‘These are the appointed times of the **Lord** that you must proclaim as holy assemblies to present a gift to the **Lord**—burnt offering, grain offering, sacrifice, and drink offerings, each day according to its regulation, [38] besides the Sabbaths of the **Lord** and all your gifts, votive offerings, and freewill offerings which you must give to the **Lord**.
-[39] “‘On the fifteenth day of the seventh month, when you gather in the produce of the land, you must celebrate a pilgrim festival of the Lord for seven days.
+[39] “‘On the fifteenth day of the seventh month, when you gather in the produce of the land, you must celebrate a pilgrim festival of the **Lord** for seven days.
 On the first day is a complete rest and on the eighth day is complete rest.
-[40] On the first day you must take for yourselves branches from majestic trees —palm branches, branches of leafy trees, and willows of the brook—and you must rejoice before the Lord your God for seven days.
+[40] On the first day you must take for yourselves branches from majestic trees —palm branches, branches of leafy trees, and willows of the brook—and you must rejoice before the **Lord** your God for seven days.
-[41] You must celebrate it as a pilgrim festival to the Lord for seven days in the year.
+[41] You must celebrate it as a pilgrim festival to the **Lord** for seven days in the year.
 This is a perpetual statute throughout your generations; you must celebrate it in the seventh month.
 [42] You must live in temporary shelters for seven days; every native citizen in Israel must live in shelters, [43] so that your future generations may know that I made the Israelites live in shelters when I brought them out from the land of Egypt.
-I am the Lord your God.’”
+I am the **Lord** your God.’”
-[44] So Moses spoke to the Israelites about the appointed times of the Lord.
+[44] So Moses spoke to the Israelites about the appointed times of the **Lord**.

 ## Chapter 24

 ### Regulations for the Lampstand and the Table of Bread

-[1] The Lord spoke to Moses:
+[1] The **Lord** spoke to Moses:
 [2] “Command the Israelites to bring to you pure oil of beaten olives for the light, to make a lamp burn continually.
-[3] Outside the special curtain of the congregation in the Meeting Tent, Aaron must arrange it from evening until morning before the Lord continually.
+[3] Outside the special curtain of the congregation in the Meeting Tent, Aaron must arrange it from evening until morning before the **Lord** continually.
 This is a perpetual statute throughout your generations.
-[4] On the ceremonially pure lampstand he must arrange the lamps before the Lord continually.
+[4] On the ceremonially pure lampstand he must arrange the lamps before the **Lord** continually.
-[5] “You must take choice wheat flour and bake twelve loaves; there must be two-tenths of an ephah of flour in each loaf, [6] and you must set them in two rows, six in a row, on the ceremonially pure table before the Lord.
+[5] “You must take choice wheat flour and bake twelve loaves; there must be two-tenths of an ephah of flour in each loaf, [6] and you must set them in two rows, six in a row, on the ceremonially pure table before the **Lord**.
-[7] You must put pure frankincense on each row, and it will become a memorial portion for the bread, a gift to the Lord.
+[7] You must put pure frankincense on each row, and it will become a memorial portion for the bread, a gift to the **Lord**.
-[8] Each Sabbath day Aaron must arrange it before the Lord continually; this portion is from the Israelites as a perpetual covenant.
+[8] Each Sabbath day Aaron must arrange it before the **Lord** continually; this portion is from the Israelites as a perpetual covenant.
-[9] It will belong to Aaron and his sons, and they must eat it in a holy place because it is most holy to him, a perpetually-allotted portion from the gifts of the Lord.”
+[9] It will belong to Aaron and his sons, and they must eat it in a holy place because it is most holy to him, a perpetually-allotted portion from the gifts of the **Lord**.”

 ### A Case of Blaspheming the Name

 [10] Now an Israelite woman’s son whose father was an Egyptian went out among the Israelites, and the Israelite woman’s son and an Israelite man had a fight in the camp.
 [11] The Israelite woman’s son misused the Name and cursed, so they brought him to Moses.
 (Now his mother’s name was Shelomith, daughter of Dibri, of the tribe of Dan.)
-[12] So they placed him in custody until they were able to make a clear legal decision for themselves based on words from the mouth of the Lord.
+[12] So they placed him in custody until they were able to make a clear legal decision for themselves based on words from the mouth of the **Lord**.
-[13] Then the Lord spoke to Moses:
+[13] Then the **Lord** spoke to Moses:
 [14] “Bring the one who cursed outside the camp, and all who heard him are to lay their hands on his head, and the whole congregation is to stone him to death.
-[15] Moreover, you are to tell the Israelites, ‘If any man curses his God he will bear responsibility for his sin, [16] and one who misuses the name of the Lord must surely be put to death.
+[15] Moreover, you are to tell the Israelites, ‘If any man curses his God he will bear responsibility for his sin, [16] and one who misuses the name of the **Lord** must surely be put to death.
 The whole congregation must surely stone him, whether he is a resident foreigner or a native citizen; when he misuses the Name he must be put to death.
 [17] “‘If a man beats any person to death, he must be put to death.
 [18] One who beats an animal to death must make restitution for it, life for life.
 [19] If a man inflicts an injury on his fellow citizen, just as he has done it must be done to him— [20] fracture for fracture, eye for eye, tooth for tooth—just as he inflicts an injury on another person that same injury must be inflicted on him.
 [21] One who beats an animal to death must make restitution for it, but one who beats a person to death must be put to death.
-[22] There will be one regulation for you, whether a resident foreigner or a native citizen, for I am the Lord your God.’”
+[22] There will be one regulation for you, whether a resident foreigner or a native citizen, for I am the **Lord** your God.’”
 [23] Then Moses spoke to the Israelites and they brought the one who cursed outside the camp and stoned him with stones.
-So the Israelites did just as the Lord had commanded Moses.
+So the Israelites did just as the **Lord** had commanded Moses.

 ## Chapter 25

 ### Regulations for the Sabbatical Year

-[1] The Lord spoke to Moses at Mount Sinai:
+[1] The **Lord** spoke to Moses at Mount Sinai:
-[2] “Speak to the Israelites and tell them, ‘When you enter the land that I am giving you, the land must observe a Sabbath to the Lord.
+[2] “Speak to the Israelites and tell them, ‘When you enter the land that I am giving you, the land must observe a Sabbath to the **Lord**.
-[3] Six years you may sow your field, and six years you may prune your vineyard and gather the produce, [4] but in the seventh year the land must have a Sabbath of complete rest —a Sabbath to the Lord.
+[3] Six years you may sow your field, and six years you may prune your vineyard and gather the produce, [4] but in the seventh year the land must have a Sabbath of complete rest —a Sabbath to the **Lord**.
 You must not sow your field or prune your vineyard.
 [5] You must not gather in the aftergrowth of your harvest and you must not pick the grapes of your unpruned vines; the land must have a year of complete rest.
 [6] You may have the Sabbath produce of the land to eat—you, your male servant, your female servant, your hired worker, the resident foreigner who stays with you, [7] your cattle, and the wild animals that are in your land—all its produce will be for you to eat.